 - Select Visual Tools > Code Map in the ribbon menu.
 The following dialog box will then appear:

-Code occurrence in same document – Counts the number of documents in which two codes occur.
+Occurrence of codes in same document – Counts the number of documents in which two codes occur.
 The location of the two codes is irrelevant; they must both have been assigned at least once in the document.

 - If necessary, restrict your analysis to currently activated documents only.